TheHighGrounder/silea/README.md

 > -   [About Silea framework](https://docs.sileajs.com/#about-silea-framework)
 > -   [Learning Silea guide](https://docs.sileajs.com/learning-silea)
 >
 > If you can't wait to see what Silea can do, head over to our [Quick Start Guide](https://docs.sileajs.com/getting-started/quick-start-guide) to get up and running!
-Once you try it out, please [let us know](https://community.sileajs.com/) how it goes!
-We'd love to learn more about your experience and how Silea can help your project(s).
-Bug reports will be also highly appreciated.
 >
 > Silea will continue to be improved during the next months, and new features will be added progressively.
 >